 Looking for a fun summer adventure?
-Canoeing the Kickapoo River is one of the best things to do in Southwest Wisconsin ... and this guide covers everything you need to start planning your trip!
+Canoeing (or kayaking) the Kickapoo River is one of the best things to do in Southwest Wisconsin ... and this guide covers everything you need to start planning your trip!

 I grew up in Wisconsin, and even though I don't live there anymore, I always feel like I'm returning home when I visit.